Sleep Apnea and Weight Gain

 Extra pounds can create extra soft tissue in the neck, which can cause your airway to become narrowed.
 In addition, if you have a neck size greater than 17.5 inches, you have a greater chance of developing sleep apnea.

-Does sleep apnea make it harder to lose weight?
+Does sleep apnea cause weight gain or make it harder to lose weight?

 Not only are you more likely to have this disorder if you’re overweight, but you may also have trouble dropping pounds or may gain weight if you have it.